 The financial challenge faced by the Council is set against a background of government grant reduction and recovery from a period of recession and low economic growth.
-This is compounded by significant uncertainty in relation to the economic impact of Covid-19 and the resultant lockdowns that have taken place in 202/21, as well as the impact this could have on future growth and jobs, nationally and locally.
+This is compounded by significant uncertainty in relation to the economic impact of Covid-19, as well as the impact this could have on future growth and jobs, nationally and locally.